Logan Certified, our adaptive reuse, mixed-use live | workspace, is complete.

 The first step in the process was a site visit, where we determined what was salvageable, and what needed to be rehabbed.
 Our vision was to create a mixed-use building (meaning a variety of uses and building types, from residential to commercial and retail) in one space.
 We like mixed-use developments because they retain the character of a neighborhood, and support local business and local people, allowing small businesses to flourish.
-A building and site that evolved over several transformations carries over the history of that site through the building’s life, not to mention it is more economical and sustainable to use a building’s bones instead of demolishing it.
+A building and site that evolved over several transformations carry over the history of that site through the building’s life, not to mention it is more economical and sustainable to use a building’s bones instead of demolishing it.
 It was also crucial for us to incorporate outdoor space into the program, but not having a yard or deck space to work with created a design challenge, so we created a courtyard into the center of the building.

 From sketch to concept: This animation shows our basic concept and program in four stages.

-Early scope drawings: During schematic design we outlined the extent and detail of the concept.
+Early scope drawings: During schematic design, we outlined the extent and detail of the concept.

-Perhaps the piece de resistance, the showroom features our newest custom designed wine shelf, a wood-burning fireplace for cozy, snowy nights, and a custom wood wall divider that houses pocket doors and closets.
-The wood adds warmth to an open plan with an industrial feel, and doubles as a visual centerpiece.
+Perhaps the piece de resistance, the showroom features our newest custom-designed wine shelf, a wood-burning fireplace for cozy, snowy nights, and a custom wood wall divider that houses pocket doors and closets.
+The wood adds warmth to an open plan with an industrial feel and doubles as a visual centerpiece.
 The space was created with entertaining in mind, ensuring the kitchen had plenty of navigation room for grazers in the spacious kitchen.

 Bosco’s favorite winter spot